bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 The dashboard is a two-page Power BI report themed to match this document so the same visual language carries from the live report into this write-up.
 Page 1 is the business-facing overview; Page 2 is a model-monitoring page built for the analytics team to keep an eye on the predictive model in production.

 ###### Health Insurance Cost and Claim Dashboard

+This is the page underwriting, regional managers, and leadership will use day to day.
+It answers the core questions from the business request: how much are we paying out, who is driving it, and how does that break down by region, age, smoking, and health risk factors.